 Etosha National Park, a sprawling 22,000-square-kilometer gem in northern Namibia, is a haven for nature lovers.
 With its vast Etosha Salt Pan and life-giving waterholes, the park teems with wildlife in Etosha, making it one of Africa’s premier safari destinations.
 From majestic elephants lumbering through the dust to stealthy lions stalking their prey, the animals here offer a front-row seat to nature’s drama.
 Whether you’re an avid photographer or a first-time adventurer, spotting the wildlife in Etosha is an experience you won’t forget.

-The African elephant, with its towering presence and sweeping tusks, is a cornerstone of wildlife in Etosha.
+The African elephant, with its towering presence and sweeping tusks, is one of Etosha’s most iconic species.
 These herd animals, often led by a wise matriarch, are a sight to behold as they roam the park’s arid expanses.

 - Best Time: Dry season (May to October) when they gather at waterholes.